brotatotes/bht-automation/bht gen 3/Revelation/Chapter 16/Revelation 16 20 bht.md

 ### Albert Barnes:
 1. "Expressive of great and terrible judgments, as if the very earth were convulsed, and everything were moved out of its place."
 2. "The mountains were not found."
+3. "The same image occurs in Revelation 6:14."

 ### Philip Schaff:
 1. "And every island fled away, and the mountains were not found."
-2. "The particular thus mentioned is the sixth, and the language used is even stronger than that of chap.
-Revelation 6:14."
+The language used is even stronger than that of chap.
+Revelation 6:14.
-3. "The climax of judgment appears in the climax of description."
+2. "The climax of judgment appears in the climax of description."

 ### Archibald T. Robertson:
 1. "Islands sometimes sink in the sea in earthquakes."